adi518/php-watcher/README.md

 ```

 ## Configuration
-Create a `js` module and export a config object according to API below.
-E.g.:
+Create a `js` module and export a config object according to API options below.
+All options are merged with their defaults, so you can spare an option if its default is already covering your needs.
+Defaults:
 ```js
 module.exports = {
   php: 'C:/php',